arthurlormeauwall/OpenCvTester/README.md

 `AdjustControlFloat` class provide several important things :
 * Two `Frame` objects : `source` and `dest` (input and output frame as yourAlgorithm(source)=dest).
 To get the `Mat` object from a Frame object you call the `getFrame()` mehtod.
-* Several parameters that will be tweakable.
+* Several float parameters that will be tweakable.
 You can access them calling `getParameter(int index)` method.
 * Three abstract methods that you have to implement :
   * `public void setParameterFlags()` : here you create parameters calling `addParameter(String name, Float defaultValue)` for each parameter.
 You can also set certain special values for those parameters with `setZeroEffectValues(Stack<Float> zeroEffectValues)` : when parameters are set to those values, bypass is automtically set to true.
   * `public void compute()` : here you write your algorithm.
 Do not forget to update `dest` variable at the end (you can call `setFrame(Mat frame)`).